-Herbal or dietary supplements will not be administered unless the medication will benefit the student’s educational achievement as stated in the student’s individualized education program (IEP) or Section 504 Plan and is prescribed by a physician.
+Herbal or dietary supplements (including Hemp or CBD oil) will not be administered unless the medication will benefit the student’s educational achievement as stated in the student’s individualized education program (IEP) or Section 504 Plan and is prescribed by a physician.

 All medication must be turned in to the office upon arrival on the campus.
 We do not permit students to carry their own medications and self-administer without prior approval from the physician and the school nurse.
 A student with asthma or severe allergic reaction (anaphylaxis) may be permitted to possess and use prescribed asthma or anaphylaxis medication at school and school-related events only if he or she has written authorization from his or her parent and a physician or other licensed health-care provider.
 Self-administration must be done in compliance with the prescription or written instructions from the student's physician or other licensed health care provider.